Kong/kongponents/docs/components/popover.md

 ### hideCaret

 Boolean to control whether the popover caret should be visible.
-Defaults to `true`.
+Defaults to `false`.

 <KPop
   hide-caret